atarias1/elapid/README.md

 # Elapid
 Elapid is a MOOSE application for multiphysics finite element modeling of porous media.
-Elapid provides custom physics kernels and material models for the (non-)linear deformation of mono- and biphasic porous materials with Maxwell-type viscoelastic rheologies.
-Here, mono- and biphasic terminology refers to the number of solid phases.
-Additionally, the pore-space is saturated with a single fluid phase.
+Elapid provides custom physics kernels and material models for the (non-)linear deformation of heterogenous porous materials with Maxwell-type viscoelastic rheologies.

 ## Relevant equations

 Currently Elapid provides physics kernels to model Maxwell-type viscoelastic rheology.
-Derivations of the relevant equations can be seen in multiple forms, with many inheriting from the work of McKenzie, 1984, regarding the compaction of partially molten rocks.
+Derivations of the relevant equations shown here inherit from the work of McKenzie, 1984, regarding the compaction of partially molten rocks.
 The forms here are implemented according to the derivation in Yarushina and Podlachikov, 2015.
 Variables and parameters listed at the bottom of the page.

 **Solid Deformation ($v_s$)**